-Since our inception, we have been attempting to raise money to implement our business plan, but have not been able to secure the funds necessary to do so.
+Since our inception, we have been attempting to raise money to implement our business plan, and we have raised some funds lately, mostly through the sale of convertible debt, but have not been able to secure the funds necessary to fully implement our business plan.
 The lack of funds have prevented us from growing the business as we had hoped.
 As we have been unable to raise the capital necessary to develop and market our services, we have recently been engaged in a search for other business opportunities which may benefit our shareholders and allow us to raise capital and operate.
 Recent negotiations with what we believe is a more viable business opportunity leads us to believe that we will be revising our business plan and focus over the next quarter.
 If this opportunity does not develop, however, we will continue to both seek new opportunities and look for capital to further our existing business plan.